Our Chairman, Norman Gough, celebrates the founding of FineCal* - 50 plus years ago!

 The rest of the decade witnessed more growth and appointments as a premier distributor for Advance Tapes International and for E. T. Marler screen inks and sundries which was owned by Doc Reed, the inventor of 'Letraset'.

 The 80's began with Simon Gough (Norman's son) joining the business primarily to introduce a simple computer system into the operation in order to streamline stock control and inventory.
 During the next ten years expansion continued at a steady pace and culminated in the eventual ownership of the whole of Temple trading estate with some 30,000 sq. ft. of buildings.
-FineCal became strong in supporting Aerospace and Electronics' markets, and was instrumental in setting up the MarketNow organisation, a group of like-minded 3M distributors coming together to determine the best routes to market in order to improve services and offerings to customers throughout the UK.
+FineCal became strong in specialising in both the Aerospace and Electronic markets, and was instrumental in setting up the MarketNow organisation, a group of like-minded 3M distributors coming together to determine the best routes to market in order to improve services and offerings to customers throughout the UK.

 The 90′s saw further investment and expansions.
 Customer demands in wishing to reduce supplier numbers led to us bringing on board major products in packaging and other industrial consumables and expanding our delivery van fleet.
 In South Wales we opened a dedicated facility in Cardiff - FineCal (Cymru) plus the introduction of Gibbon into Marler-FineCal and the eventual links to SunChemical.